Subscribe to The Alabama Transfers Advisor, your source for all things transfer in AL. Plus, send story submissions!

 If you follow your transfer guide, then your graduation requirements will be equal to all other students in the same degree program at a given university.

 However, each university has a minimum threshold to be considered a “transfer student.”
 If your transfer credits are fewer than this threshold, then you are still considered a “first-time” student.
-While you will receive credit for your courses, it may only go toward the Area (I–V) in which they were a requirement — not toward the exact equivalent courses.
+While you will receive credit for your courses, it may only count toward the Area (I–V) in which they were set as requirements.
+The receiving institution makes the final determination on how the approved transfer courses will count toward their bachelor degree requirements.
+If the courses are approve and appear on the transfer guide then the receiving institution must give degree credit in some form for the transfer coursework.

 Why does the course table list more courses than are required for a given Area?